Robust Dynamic Walking for a 3D Dual-SLIP Model under One-Step Unilateral Stiffness Perturbations: Towards Bipedal Locomotion over Compliant Terrain: INTRODUCTION

 \section{INTRODUCTION}

 Although bipedal robots have evolved drastically over the years, most proposed frameworks and controllers have been designed and tested only over rigid surfaces \cite{venancio2020terrain}.
 However, in real-life situations these systems are faced with motion tasks over unpredictable non-rigid terrains with highly variable ground parameters, such as stiffness and damping \cite{wang2020situ}.
-As a result, consistent performance and safety cannot be guaranteed.
 Therefore, there is a need for a framework that takes into account the ground properties and allows for robust and stable locomotion over variable impedance terrain.

+Previous work on bipedal robotic locomotion over compliant terrain can be divided into two groups.
+On one hand, researchers have treated terrain compliance as an external disturbance used to verify the robustness of their control approaches \cite{mesesan2019dynamic,hopkins2016optimization}.
+However, the alleged robustness is limited, since only specific terrains have been tested (grass, gravel and gym mattress).
+On the other hand, researchers have developed methods for estimating terrain properties aiming to apply terrain-specific feedback control techniques \cite{wang2020situ,venancio2020terrain}.
+As a result, there has not been any control approach for bipeds based on a ground model that provides robustness over a wide range of compliant surfaces.

+To this day, considerable research effort has focused on using simple models as ``templates'' for the study of complex dynamical systems, such as monopods, bipeds and humanoids, as well as humans~\cite{full1999templates,vasilopoulos2014compliant,poulakakis2009spring}.
+For modeling human walking, Geyer et al. concluded that the 2D \acf{Dual-SLIP} is a more accurate model than other simple models, as it was able to produce human-like \ac{CoM} vertical oscillations and \ac{GRF} responses \cite{geyer2006compliant}.
+Recently, the model was extended to three dimensions (3D \ac{Dual-SLIP}) to capture the \ac{CoM} lateral sway observed in human walking \cite{liu2015dynamic}.
+Moreover, control methodologies have been proposed based on actuated versions of the 3D \ac{Dual-SLIP} for humanoid locomotion over rigid, uneven and rough terrain \cite{liu2015trajectory,xiong2021slip}.
+However, to the best of our knowledge, the 3D Dual-SLIP has never been implemented on compliant terrain.

+Previous research in legged systems has indicated that leg stiffness is crucial for regulating external disturbances and improving energy efficiency \cite{visser2012robust,liu2018switchable}.
+Furthermore, research in biomechanics has shown that humans increased leg stiffness as surface stiffness decreased \cite{ferris1998running,ferris1999runners}.
+Those findings support the idea that adjusting the leg stiffness can provide robustness and versatility during locomotion over rigid and compliant terrains.